 In the example, I added a single foreign key to a table but you can add more than one foreign key to a table by following the same steps.

-Follow the same steps if you are on Laravel 8.
+Follow the same steps if you are on Laravel 9 or 8.

 View this official document to know more about foreign key implementation.